Journal Hosting Service

 What kind of content can the service support?

 The content model can be very flexible.
 The service can offer start up for new electronic only journals or migration of an existing print journal to online delivery.
 Back issues can be digitised and used to create archival content.
 OJS can support a variety of formats, journal frequency and subject matter.
-Non-textual content is also a possibility.
+All journals hosted by the service will be fully Open Access.

 What kind of functionality does OJS provide?